datanav/docs/terms.rst

 such claims.

-The Customer shall hold SESAM harmless against all costs, damages, expenses or losses

-that SESAM is sentenced to pay by a court or agrees to in a settlement, including attorney fees, provided that SESAM cooperates with the Customer at the Customer's own expense and that SESAM provides the Customer with full control over the legal process and settlement, and that the settlement releases SESAM from all liability.
+The Customer shall hold SESAM harmless against all costs, damages, expenses or losses that SESAM is sentenced to pay by a court or agrees to in a settlement, including attorney fees, provided that SESAM cooperates with the Customer at the Customers own expense and that SESAM provides the Customer with full control over the legal process and settlement, and that the settlement releases SESAM from all liability.

 10. Liability, Limitation of Liability etc.
 ===========================================